-The device is fully programmable through IC or SPI and supports custom start-up frequency configuration with the internal EEPROM, which is factory pre-programmed and in-system programmable if needed.
+The device is fully programmable through I2C or SPI and supports custom start-up frequency configuration with the internal EEPROM, which is factory pre-programmed and in-system programmable if needed.
 The clock input and PLL monitoring status can be observed through the status pins and interrupt registers for full diagnostic capability.

 The DPLL supports programmable loop bandwidth for jitter and wander attenuation, while the two APLLs support fractional frequency translation for flexible clock generation.
 The synchronization options supported on the DPLL include hitless switching with phase cancellation, digital holdover, and DCO mode with less than 0.001ppb (part per billion) frequency step size for precision clock steering (IEEE 1588 PTP peripheral).
-The DPLL can phase-lock to a 1PPS (pulse-per-second) reference input on PRIREF only.
 The advanced reference input monitoring block provides robust clock fault detection and helps to minimize output clock disturbance when a loss of reference (LOR) occurs.

 The device can use a commonly available low-frequency TCXO or OCXO to set the free-run or holdover output frequency stability per synchronization standards.
 Otherwise, the device can use a standard XO when free-run or holdover frequency stability and wander are not critical.
-The device is fully programmable through IC or SPI, and supports custom frequency configuration on power up with the internal EEPROM.
+The device is fully programmable through I2C or SPI, and supports custom frequency configuration on power up with the internal EEPROM.
 The EEPROM is factory pre-programmed and can be programmed in-system, if needed.

-8.1.1 ITU-T G.8262 (SyncE) Standards Compliance
+7.1.1 ITU-T G.8262 (SyncE) Standards Compliance

-The LMK5B12204 meets the applicable requirements of the ITU-T G.8262 (SyncE) standard.
+The LMK05318 meets the applicable requirements of the ITU-T G.8262 (SyncE) standard.
 See the [ITU-T G.8262 Compliance Test Result for the LMK05318](#) (SNA316) application report for more information.

-8.2 Functional Block Diagram
+7.2 Functional Block Diagram

-Figure 8-1.
+Figure 7-1.
 Top-Level Device Block Diagram

-8.2.1 PLL Architecture Overview
+7.2.1 PLL Architecture Overview

-Figure 8-2 shows the PLL architecture implemented in the LMK5B12204.
+Figure 7-2 shows the PLL architecture implemented in the LMK05318.
 The primary "PLL1" channel consists of a digital PLL (DPLL) and analog PLL (APLL1) with integrated BAW VCO (VCO1) capable of generating clocks with RMS phase jitter of 50fs typical.
-A secondary APLL (APLL2) with integrated LC VCO (VCO2) can be used as an additional clock generation domain with RMS phase jitter of 130fs typical.
+A secondary APLL (APLL2) with integrated LC VCO (VCO2) can be used as an additional clock generation domain with RMS phase jitter of 125fs typical.